 Visit our Catalog to view information regarding Preparatory Programs.
 Be sure to create your course plan in consultation with your advisor.

 For guidance on securing internships, contact the department chair.
 St. Scholastica students have interned at a variety of sites, including ESPN Wide World of Sports, Minnesota Twins minor league complex, J Robinson Intensive Wrestling Camps, Minnesota Golden Gophers football, Fairview Hospital, collegiate athletic programs and fitness centers.

 The job outlook for Athletic Training graduates is very positive.
 Upon graduating, students have secured positions within healthcare facilities, university settings, and fitness and rehabilitation centers.
-Pairing Athletic Training with courses in the Stender School of Business and Technology can help prepare students aspiring to open their own practice.
+Pairing Athletic Training with courses in the Stender School of Leadership, Business and Professional Studies can help prepare students aspiring to open their own practice.

 Graduates of our Athletic Training MS in 5 Program have 100% job placement.

 Boost your brainpower and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, German, Ojibwe, Russian and Spanish.